30 Days of Drawing Challenge-Fine Art/Plants- Part 2

 The line drawings that I identified around drawings #8, #9, and #10 (in the sketchbook) were what I wanted.
 I had some fails to be certain, however, I felt that the drawings that were contour with some shadows drawn in line held what I desired.
 It was one of those situations as an artist where you feel like, "you will know it when you see it."
 From there, I was on my way to developing more work in that manner and in the series.

 This specific style of drawing with the plants is something I feel is 'working' so I plan to continue, and will keep pressing forward.
 I decided that even though I skipped several days, I will keep up the challenge by starting up again, and getting back on to the daily habit intentionally.
-I want to have 30 drawings total, and so I will continue until that point and report here on the blog with the overall results at the 30 drawing point, versus the '30 Day' parameter.
+My aim is to have 30 drawings total.

 How Do I Know as an Artist if my Drawing/Painting/Artwork is Working?